cran4linux/cran2copr/README.md

 These repos are automatically synchronized with CRAN every day at 00:00 UTC through a GitHub Action that removes archived packages and builds the most recent updates.
 If you find any issue with any of the supported packages (see details and limitations below), please [open an issue on GitHub](https://github.com/Enchufa2/cran2copr/issues).

+Integration with `install.packages` is handled via `CoprManager` (see installation instructions below).
+If you experience any related issues, please [open an issue in the `bspm` repository](https://github.com/Enchufa2/bspm/issues), which is the upstream source for `CoprManager`.

 ## Installation

 To enable this Copr repository in your system: